alanrogers/eghop/index.md

 <head>
-<title>Summer Journal Club on Anthropological Genetics</title>
+<title>The EGHOP Journal Club
 </head>

-# Evolutionary genetics of humans and other primates: a journal club
+# Evolutionary Genetics of Humans and Other Primates: A Journal Club

 ## Introduction